magopian/mailbot/docs/source/index.rst

 * apply the pep8 recommendations
 * be lightweight, concise and readable

-MailBot connects to a SMTP server using the IMAP protocol, thanks to the excellent `IMAPClient from Menno Smits
+MailBot connects to a mail server using the IMAP protocol, thanks to the excellent `IMAPClient from Menno Smits
 <http://imapclient.readthedocs.org/en/latest/>`_.